ageapps/polymer-style-guide/README.md

 ```

 ### Fire events
-As said above, it is very usefull to comunicate of notify other components by firing custom events.
-The event´s name should be as short as possible and always taking into account that the parent´s method who will handle your event will be called under property `on-eventname`.
+It is very usefull to comunicate with other components by firing custom events.
+The event´s name should be as short as possible and always taking into account that the parent´s function handling your event will be called under the property `on-eventname`.

 #### Example